Westfield, Somerset: Industry

 As in the neighbouring towns and villages, coal mining was an important industry, with the largest mine at Norton Hill in Westfield.
 In total there were three mines in Westfield, two at Norton Hill and a third at Wells Way.

 In 1839, the Wells Way pit was the scene of a disaster in which twelve miners died when the rope snapped when they were descending into the pit.
 A monument recording this event can be found in the cemetery of the Church of St John the Baptist, Midsomer Norton, with an inscription recording the popular belief that that rope was maliciously cut, although nobody was ever apprehended for the alleged act.

 The seams of coal were thin, and because of the geology they were not easy to work.
 The Wells Way pit closed in 1920, and the Norton Hill pit in 1966.
 Despite modernisation in the early 1960s, the pit lapsed into unprofitability due to local geological difficulties and manpower shortages.
 The Norton Hill colliery at Westfield was owned by the Beauchamp family who owned many of the other collieries and related works on the Somerset Coalfield at various times.
 It was known as "Beauchamp's Goldmine", as it was the most productive mine in the whole coalfield.

 Westfield is the location of a former Clark's Shoes factory, and the disused Westfield Quarry lies a short distance to the west of the main built-up area of the parish.
 It was also the location of the Prattens factory that manufactured temporary prefabricated classrooms.

-The Westfield Trading Estate is home to many national and local businesses, including Dickies, Jones Convenience Stores and the Midsomer Norton, Radstock & District Journal.
+The Westfield Trading Estate is home to many national and local businesses, including the Midsomer Norton, Radstock & District Journal.

 Governance

-Westfield forms part of the North East Somerset constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
+Westfield forms part of the Frome and East Somerset constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.